ctavolazzi/code-conductor/README.md

-# AI-Setup
+# AI-DevKit

-AI-Setup is a toolkit for setting up AI-assisted development environments and managing work efforts.
+AI-DevKit is a toolkit for setting up AI-assisted development environments and managing work efforts.

 ## Version

-Current version: 0.2.3
+Current version: 0.4.0

 ## Features